justeattakeaway/pie/apps/pie-docs/src/engineers/contributing.md

 ### Can I build a new component?

 Yes.
 If the component has been approved by designers then you are more than welcome to contribute.
-Please [speak to the Design System team](/support/contact-us) about your requirements and we will help by guiding you.
+Please [speak to the Design System team](/support/contact-us) about your requirements, and we will help by guiding you.

+#### Process

+The diagram below outlines the engineering contribution process.

+Contributors can reach out to the PIE team and we will support the contributors throughout the process, from requirements analysis through to planning and implementation.

+You can take a closer look at this in our [contribution model](https://www.figma.com/design/BRwqw7B4dm4mVPdvfVLSNY/Process?node-id=2696-2121&p=f&t=GFAeUnYAXeT3UhrV-0) process file.

+{% contentPageImage {
+  src:"../../assets/img/engineers/contributing/engineer-diagram.png",
+  mobileSrc:"../../assets/img/engineers/contributing/engineer-diagram_narrow.png",
+  width: "880px",
+  caption: "The diagram above shows the process of the contribution model in engineering."
+} %}

 ---